The Best Barber Shops in Toronto

 This Leslieville barbershop has deer heads mounted on the wall, vintage Playboys to read while you wait, and an easy command of both traditional haircutting and more contemporary looks.
 More »

 This big, bright shop just opened two doors away from owner Jason Culala's old shop, Mankind, and on the same stretch of Richmond as Aristotelis, one of the city's pillar's of old-fashioned barbering.
 That takes some confidence, and Culala has it in spades, offering spa-quality services for men who regard a cut and a shave as both grooming and therapy - check out their "Hangover Treatment."
 More »

 In a tiny storefront in the old East End, this shop cuts hair for both men and women in an updates space to a beat-heavy soundtrack.
-Owner Nigel is in fact British-born and trained, and prices are reasonable, with a regular men's cut for just $16, kids for $14 and seniors for $11 - a nice nod to the old east enders living nearby.
+Owner Nigel is in fact British-born and trained, and prices are reasonable, with cuts for kids and adults at $21 and shaves available for $30.
 More »

 Located in the oldest continuously-run barbershop space in the city, this clubby, baroque barbers next to the downtown bus terminal got a bit more notoriety than it wanted a year or so ago when they were hauled in front of a human rights tribunal for refusing to cut a woman's hair.
 It didn't hurt business, since they have a second shop just around the corner on Dundas to deal with the overflow.
 More »

 North on Bathurst in Little Israel, Anthony Del Maestro's shop opened to a great response from the local Orthodox community, who couldn't be more particular about what they want in a cut.
 Del Maestro glories in that sort of precision, even going the extra mile to deal with ear and nose hair, and offering one of the most painstaking straight razor shaves in the city.
 More »